The Best Commodity ETFs on the TSX

 The Horizon Natural Gas ETF is designed to give investors cheap and hassle-free exposure to growing natural gas adoption in Canada.
 Demand for natural gas in Canada is very stable and growing due to increasing use in energy plants instead of coal and heating and cooking, thus making it a very safe investment.

-Like most commodity ETFs, this one uses rolling futures contracts to maintain exposure to natural gas.
+Like most commodity ETFs, or any Energy ETF Canada has, this one uses rolling futures contracts to maintain exposure to natural gas.
 However, to minimize hassle and lower costs of rolling over every month, this ETF only buys contracts for the winter months, starting January, when demand is higher and more stable.
 This timing lowers both costs and volatility.

 The Horizon ETF has returned a mammoth 50.5% YTD, 21.52% CAGR over the past three years, and 7.32% CAGR over the past five years.
 It has an expense ratio of 0.89%.